Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Phase transition in the quantum TPM

 In Figs.~\ref{fig:MPS_ED_ctQMC_square} and \ref{fig:MPS_ED_ctQMC_rectangular}, we show the two terms that compete in the Hamiltonian, $M_x$ and $M_{zzz}$.
 For system sizes where there is one classical ground state and no non-trivial symmetries, the total longitudinal magnetisation $M_z$ can also serve as an order parameter, as it picks up the orientation of the ground state.
 Figure~\ref{fig:OP}(a) shows that the transition is also clear for this observable for square lattices.

-For system sizes where degeneracies are expected for $J \geq h$, however, $M_z$ is unable to detect the symmetry breaking related to the extra symmetries.
+For system sizes in the thermodynamic limit where degeneracies are expected for $J \geq h$, however, $M_z$ is unable to detect the symmetry breaking related to the extra symmetries.
 For these cases, we need the staggered magnetisations, $\tilde{M}_z^{m}$, such as that for $N=3 \times 3$ in \er{OPLuke}.
-Figure~\ref{fig:OP}(b) shows that such operators are able to detect the spontaneous breaking of symmetry for these lattices.
+Figure~\ref{fig:OP}(b) shows that such operators are able to detect the SSB for these lattices.
 Note that Fig.~\ref{fig:OP}(b) was obtained through the use of a small symmetry breaking field.
 This is a standard method for the detection of the symmetry breaking in the ground state of a degenerate quantum model \cite{2021_Lauchli}.
 As a result, the calculations were performed through the use of a modified Hamiltonian $H = \opcatq{H} - p \tilde{M}_z$, where $p$ is chosen to be small.
-The detection of the spontaneous symmetry breaking can be similarly preformed for any of the classical ground states of the given lattice size with the appropriate operator $\tilde{M}_z$.
+The detection of the SSB can be similarly preformed for any of the classical ground states of the given lattice size with the appropriate operator $\tilde{M}_z$.

 In order to more clearly understand the mechanism of the phase transition, in Figs.~\ref{fig:statediagram1st} and \ref{fig:statediagram2nd} we plot the low-lying spectrum of the QTPM from ED as a function of $h$ for fixed $J$.
 These results support our above observations: for system sizes where only a first-order phase transition is expected, there is an avoided crossing between the ground state and the first excited state; for system sizes with extra symmetries from the cycles of Rule 60, we see {\em both} an avoided crossing (indicative of first-order transitions) {\em and} a merging of eigenstates indicative of spontaneous symmetry breaking.
 As seen in Fig.~\ref{fig:statediagram2nd} for the case of $N = 3 \times M$, the avoided crossing becomes apparent only with increasing system size.